ehamberg/gtdguide/src/lyagtd.markdown

 # What is "GTD"?

-GTD--or "Getting things done"--is a framework for organising and tracking your tasks and projects.
+GTD---or "Getting things done"---is a framework for organising and tracking your tasks and projects.
 Its aim is a bit higher than just "getting things done", though.
 (It should have been called "Getting things done in a much better way than just letting things happen, which often turns out not to be very cool at all".)
-Its aim is to make you have 100% trust in a system for collecting tasks, ideas, and projects--both vague things like ^^"invent greatest thing ever"^^ and concrete things like ^^"call Ada 25 August to discuss cheesecake recipe"^^.  *Everything*!
+Its aim is to make you have 100% trust in a system for collecting tasks, ideas, and projects---both vague things like ^^"invent greatest thing ever"^^ and concrete things like ^^"call Ada 25 August to discuss cheesecake recipe"^^.  *Everything*!